Skip to content

 To deploy from the Netlify UI:

-2. Select Add new site, then choose Start from template.
+2. Select Add new project, then choose Start from template.

 From the terminal, you can generate your own TanStack starter app with this command: